|MORGELLONS MORPHOLOGY (2006 - Revised 2010)|

 accumulation of various fibrils, which were even able to group together

-together and form into a homogeneous structure or corpus (synnemata) to create fruiting
+together and form into a homogeneous structure or corpus (synnemata) to create kind of fruiting

-Also present were the liquid or semi-liquid protoplasm, spores and individual cysts or bubbles, sporangia, snail, slugs or worm and as well insect-like structures.
+Also present were the liquid or semi-liquid protoplasm, blebs, spore-like and individual cysts or bubbles, sporangia, and as well insect-like structures.

 Left picture: Protoplasm bubble on skin - Right and lower pictures: Mycelium-like fiber bundles

 These fiber structures also released their protoplasm or secretion between these fiber bundles (black specks) to fill up the empty spaces between them. (note photos below)

-The protoplasm, sometimes, creates between these fibers in this way, even abstract forms looking similar to insect bodies, with outgrowing tubuli, which quite often resembles insect legs. (note photos below)
+The protoplasm, sometimes, creates between these fibers in this way, even abstract forms looking similar to insect bodies, with outgrowing tubuli, which quite often resembles insect legs, but they are not!

-Note: This is not an insect or anything else, but fungal protoplasm and its secretions which have filled up the empty spaces between these hyphae or fiber bundles (synnemata), perhaps, to create sometimes an insect-like shape fruiting body to attract insects (prey)?
+Note: This is not an insect or anything else, but living protoplasm and its secretions which have filled up the empty spaces between these hyphae or fiber bundles (synnemata).

 Oblong worm-like structures which previously grew out of black fibers (spores, thallus?)

 Cocoon, egg, cyst and slug or snail-like forms

-The samples used for investigation consisted mostly of an accumulation of several fibers, mostly covered with fungal secretions (protoplasm). (note photos below)
+The samples used for investigation consisted mostly of an accumulation of several fibers, mostly covered with organic secretions. (note photos below)

-The distinction between human tissue and fungal bio-mass or fibers/hyphae is often difficult to see and not always really recognizable because they create many types of cysts in the human skin tissue. (note photos below)
+The distinction between human tissue and organic bio-mass or fibers/hyphae is often difficult to see and not always really recognizable because they create many types of cysts in the human skin tissue. (note photos below)

 They are present not only as fuzz balls on the skin or inside the skin pores, but also inside of the human mucous and tissue.
 A presence of them is usually recognizable, sometimes only by the presence of bumbs (swellings) or outstanding glassy tubes. (note photos below)

-The sticky, glass-like, self-substance (secretions or protoplasm) looks transparent and is sometimes semi-liquid similar to honey, light-reflecting and later also becomes hardened. (note photos below)
+The sticky, glass-like, self-substance (secretions or protoplasm) looks transparent and is sometimes semi-liquid similar to honey, light-reflecting (enzymes?) and later also becomes hardened. (note photos below)